 You may also want to use a pill popper, a syringe-like device with a plastic plunger at the end, to administer medication.
 The pill fits in the nozzle at the end and is released when you push down on the plunger.
 Such a device keeps you from having to put your fingers inside your cat's mouth.

-If you'll be giving your cat medicine frequently, the American Society for the Prevention of Cruelty to Animals suggests using behavior modification to help your cat learn to take pills on a regular basis.
+If you'll be giving your cat medicine frequently, Best Friends suggests using behavior modification to help your cat learn to take pills on a regular basis.